DavidVujic/python-polylith/README.md

 Polylith is using a components-first architecture.
 Similar to LEGO, components are building blocks.
 A component can be shared across apps, tools, libraries, serverless functions and services.

-## Python Polylith tools
+## Polylith for Python?
 Currently, this repo contains a Poetry plugin, that will add Polylith specific tooling support to Poetry.

 Have a look in the [Poetry Polylith Plugin project folder](projects/poetry_polylith_plugin/README.md) for more info.

-## Differences between the Clojure & Python implementations
+### Differences between the Clojure & Python implementations
 First, the code here contains the very basic features (so far).
 Functionality will be added, step by step.

 In the [official docs](https://polylith.gitbook.io/polylith/) - and in the `components` section in particular,